willydlw/gamepads/README.md

 2. /dev/input/event* maps to the evdev interface.

 ## Logitech F310, Ubuntu 18.04
-1. Setting up the joystick for the Joystick API interface
+1. Testing the gamepad with the Joystick API interface
    -   The button on the back of the controller should be in the X position
    -   Plug the gamepad into a usb port and open up a terminal
    -   Type `lsusb` and you should see similar output: `Bus 001 Device 007: ID 046d:c21d Logitech, Inc. F310 Gamepad [XInput Mode]`
    If you do not see the above, then check the switch on the back is likely not in the X position.
-If you see `Bus 001 Device 008: ID 046d:c216 Logitech, Inc. Dual Action Gamepad`, then the switch is in the D (direct input) position.
    -   With the switch in the X position, you can use the jstest program to verify the controller works.
 To install jstest, type `sudo apt install joystick`.
 Now type `jstest` and press the enter key.
 The output provides the following choices:
       ```
       Usage: jstest [<mode>] <device>